LG's New M-Series Wireless OLED TVs: Pricing and Features

 – LG 97-inch M3: $30,000

-These prices command a premium of $500 to $1500 over LG’s G3 OLED TV, depending on the screen size.
-However, it should be noted that the G3 OLED itself is already an expensive TV, with a price of $4,500 for the 77-inch model.
+Although the prices may seem high, it’s important to note that the Gallery Series G3 OLED TVs are already expensive.
+The 77-inch G3 OLED, for example, has an MSRP of $4,500.
+Real-world prices usually come in lower than the manufacturer’s suggested price, but the final cost will still be elevated.

-The M-Series requires a “Zero Connect” box, which can connect up to three devices via HDMI.
-The box processes the video signal using LG’s a9 Gen 6 AI processor and wirelessly delivers the already-processed picture signal to the TV panel.
-This eliminates the need for visible wires and simplifies installation.
+LG’s M-Series features a new “Zero Connect” box, which allows up to three devices to be connected via HDMI.
+The Zero Connect box processes the video signal using LG’s a9 Gen 6 AI processor and wirelessly delivers the processed picture signal to the TV panel.
+This simplifies installation as the TV panel only needs to be plugged into a power outlet.

-The Zero Connect box has a claimed range of 30 feet, but it requires line-of-sight for the best performance.
-Placing the box in a cabinet or on the other side of a wall may reduce the range and potentially interrupt the video signal.
-The M-Series TVs use the 60 GHz frequency band to minimize interference from other devices.
+The Zero Connect box has a claimed range of 30 feet but requires line-of-sight for optimal performance.
+Placing the box in a cabinet or on the other side of a wall may decrease the range and potentially interrupt the video signal.
+The M-Series uses the 60 GHz frequency band to minimize interference from other devices in the home.

-Only the 77-inch M-Series model comes with LG’s new MLA technology, which offers higher brightness.
-The larger screen sizes generate more light, making an ultra-bright screen less necessary.
+It’s worth noting that only the 77-inch model comes with LG’s new MLA technology, which provides higher brightness compared to other OLED TVs.
+The larger screen sizes generate more light, reducing the need for an ultra-bright screen.

-LG is sending a review unit of the M-Series OLED TV for evaluation, and the review will be published soon.
+LG will be sending an M-Series OLED TV for a full evaluation and review, which will be published soon.
+Meanwhile, you can read an article on Digital Trends discussing why wireless TVs are the future.